How to Find a Business Internship Abroad

 of a global capitalist?
 By tossing aside those work abroad guides and invoking two of the oldest—but most intimidating—tricks of job hunting: cold calling and networking.

 During my sophomore year in college, when work abroad guides and email cover letters were still in their infancy, I sent a mad flurry of faxes to Mexico.
-The North American Free Trade Agreement had just passed, and I was
+I was

 determined to find a summer internship that would teach me a bit about business in Mexico.